 Now, who’s up for a picnic?

-- 1 and ½ teaspoons fresh lemon juice (please don’t use the bottle!)
+- 1 teaspoons and 1/2 fresh lemon juice please don’t use the bottle!

-- Sweetened whipped cream (or frozen non-dairy whipped topping), for garnish
+- Sweetened whipped cream for garnish, or frozen non-dairy whipped topping

 What a delicious guest post, those strawberry lemonade bars would certainly be a hit at my house!
 Now before you forget, head on over to The Law Student’s Wife and say hi to Erin, just remember to tell her Chef Dennis sent you.